vinumaradana/cse15l-lab-reports/lab-report-3.md

 $ wc grep_results.txt
       55      65     848 grep_results.txt
 ```
 The grep command with option -v displays lines that don't contain the pattern "a" from the 1468-6708-3-1.txt file.
-Using the wc command, we discovered that 55 lines didn't have the inputted pattern.
+Using the wc command, we discovered that 55 lines, majority of which are empty, didn't have the inputted pattern.

 <br>